 Compare Infomap, Louvain, and Leiden with igraph¶

-This tutorial shows how to use Infomap in a python-igraph workflow.
-It keeps the result in igraph’s native VertexClustering shape so it fits next to community_multilevel() for Louvain and community_leiden() for Leiden.
+Run Infomap inside a python-igraph workflow.
+The result stays in igraph’s native VertexClustering shape, so it sits next to community_multilevel() for Louvain and community_leiden() for Leiden.

 Infomap optimizes the map equation, which describes flow on the network.
 Louvain and Leiden optimize modularity-style objectives.
 The labels produced by all three methods are local community IDs, so compare partitions by membership, sizes, and downstream behavior rather than by the numeric label values themselves.